s3942372/CCS_Blog/posts/first-blog-post.md

 # Week 1 Homework

+Honestly the worst part about this week was that first my laptop crashed, and then the wifi was down.

 ## Part 1
 Started to try and make a grid - wasn't very sure if we're making a static grid or one that moves like the example sketch did.